-Barclay, Cecily (2020) California Land Use and Planning Law, 38th Edition.
+Barclay, Cecily (2024) California Land Use and Planning Law, 39th Edition.
 Point Arena: Solano Press.
-Some printed copies of the 37th Edition may still be available at SJSU Bookstore and Solano.com.
-A copy will also be available at the Library.
+May only be available as Kindle e-book.
+Some printed copies of previous editions may be available at SJSU Bookstore and Solano.com.
+However, due to frequent changes in both statutes and court rulings, not all of the assigned material will be in the earlier editions.

-Rothstein, Color of Law, © 2017, Liveright Publishing Company; Available at SJSU bookstore, as a Kindle e-book, and through Amazon and other sources, including the Library.
+Rothstein, Color of Law, © 2017, Liveright Publishing Company; Available at SJSU bookstore, as a Kindle e-book, and through Amazon and other sources.